Saving Yazidi Song

 Winthrop Rodgers

-WINTHROP RODGERS is a journalist and researcher based in Sulaymaniyah in Iraq’s Kurdistan Region.
+WINTHROP RODGERS is a journalist and researcher writing on Iraq and Kurdistan.
 He focuses on politics, human rights, and political economy.
-His past work has appeared in the Columbia Journalism Review, Rest of World, Al-Monitor, New Lines, and the Los Angeles Review of Books.
+His past work has appeared in places like Foreign Policy, New Lines Magazine, and Inkstick.

 Previous